jospete/obsidize-logger/README.md

 	// Serialize events as line strings
     serializerOutput({
       onNextLine: (str) => {
-        /* write the line to storage or send it to a remote server */ }
+        /* write the line to storage like a file stream, or send it to a remote server */ }
     }),
   ]